bit-broker/website/content/en/docs/concepts/policy.md

 Data segments are defined via the same semantics as users searching the [catalog](/docs/concepts/catalog/) using [catalog queries](/docs/consumer/catalog/).
 You should think of your data segment as a second query which will be boolean `and` with the user's queries.

 {{% alert color="info" %}}
 If a consumer asks for entity instance data which is out-of-policy, they will be returned an `HTTP/1.1 404 Not Found` error.
 The system will deny the existence of such entities.
-If two consumers share a BitBroker link, where they have different policies - it is possible that one may see an data document and other a `HTTP/1.1 404 Not Found` for the same requesting API end-point.
+If two consumers share a BitBroker link, where they have different policies - it is possible that one may see a data document and other an `HTTP/1.1 404 Not Found` for the same requesting API end-point.
 {{% /alert %}}

 Field masks are a way of removing individual attributes from [entity instance](/docs/concepts/entity-types/#entity-instances) data records.
 You can only remove attributes from within the `entity` section of the overall document.
-You do this by specify an array of strings, where each one is `[entity-type].[attribute]`.
+You do this by specifying an array of strings, where each one is `[entity-type].[attribute]`.

 For example, if you specify `[ "country.capital", "country.currency.name", "country.location" ]` then three attributes will be removed from the `entity` section of all returned documents.
 So this record: